Kippus0s/Speaker-Independent_Speech-Emotion_Recognition/README.md

-# Comparison with contemporary research
+# Comparison With Contemporary Research

 I compared my results with other Speaker Independent (SI) studies.
 The EmoDB ensemble performs among the top performing speaker independent models, despite using a relatively simple and lightweight approach.
 I found only one work which outperformed my EmoDB ensemble, Amjad et al. 2021 achieved 92.65% WAR, compared to my model's 91% WAR.
 Xu et al. 2022 also reported 90.61% Accuracy and Farooq et al. 2020 reported 90.5%.